rseuster/PiDAQ/README.md

 The software has been written in [MicroPython](https://micropython.org/) and is described [here in more defails](SWdetails.html) together with some details about the hardware.
-It also briefly describes setting up the environment for further software development.
+Below we describe for to install the software on the board and includes setting up an environment for further software development.

 ## Taking Measurements
 Once the [software is installed](#installation_instructions) on the device and the battery